eclipse-vertx/vert.x/wsver-0002/core_manual_ruby.md

 This block will then be called when the close has fully completed.

     server.close { puts 'The server is now fully closed.' }

+In most cases you don't need to close a net server explicitly since vert.x will close them for you when the verticle stops.

 ### NetServer Properties